cjellick/toc/proposals/sandbox/k3s.md

 ## Background

-Link to Presentation - Coming soon!
+Link to Presentation - Coming soon.
+We'd like to have some guidance on what you want to see in the presentation.

 [**Link to GitHub project**](https://github.com/rancher/k3s)

 ### Project Goal

 k3s's goal is to provide a CNCF certified, production-grade Kubernetes distribution that is lightweight and easy to configure and operate.
-In doing so, k3s seeks to promote and improve the adoption of Kubernetes for the following usecases:
+In doing so, k3s seeks to promote and improve the adoption of Kubernetes for the following use cases:
 - Edge
 - IoT
 - CI Pipelines